Frequently Asked Questions (FAQs)

 Where are the Purple Line stations located?

-Why is the State of Maryland building the Purple Line?
+Why is Maryland building the Purple Line?

 The main purpose of the Purple Line is to: